 - Oral flucloxacillin is usually the drug of choice against S. aureus, with erythromycin or clarithromycin if penicillin is contra-indicated.

-- Meticillin-resistant S. aureus (MRSA) is a growing threat in hospitals but it also being reported in the community.
+- Meticillin-resistant S. aureus (MRSA) is a growing threat in hospitals but is also being reported in the community.

 Observe the patient for signs of systemic upset.
-Most cases can be treated in primary care, but the decision of whether to admit the person will depend on clinical judgement, taking into account the rapidity and degree of spread and comorbidities - eg, diabetes.
+Most cases can be treated in primary care; however, the decision of whether to admit the person will depend on clinical judgement, taking into account the rapidity and degree of spread and comorbidities - eg, diabetes.

 Persistent and recurrent infection

 S. aureus is a persistent part of normal microbial flora in 10-20% of the population and around 30-50% of healthy adults are colonised with S. aureus at some site, at any given time.